A Sleep Bulb Means Better Sleep

-Simply put, a sleep bulb is one that filters out the blue end of the light spectrum, leaving a glow that resembles a sunset.
-Blue light is a main component of sunlight, so when your computer or TV is on at night, it can confuse your sleep patterns.
-A sleep bulb fixes that.
 There are several kinds of sleep bulb, or sleep light, available commercially, and one of these is the Drift bulb, which combines some of the best features of the other models.
-An advanced model of the Drift bulb also automatically fades out at the exact same speed as a sunset.
+This bulb is one of the better-rated models, and includes the feature that automatically fades out at the same rate as a sunset.

 Sleep bulbs are just one way to find better and more healthy sleep.
 White noise machines, supplements, and bed-time rituals such as wind-down periods and reduction of bedroom screen time can also make a huge difference.
 I hope that my own struggles with insomnia and my personal experience with solutions will help other people who want nothing more than to simply get a good night's sleep.

-The benefits of getting enough sleep have been well documented in study after study, but if you're like me you don't need a study to tell you that losing sleep has serious downsides.
-As a new parent, I found myself struggling through daily work due to repeated nights of being pulled out of bed by a crying infant.
+The benefits of getting enough sleep have been well documented in study after study.
+Especially for those of us who are new parents or simply trying to balance work, family, and personal care, sleep is an often-overlooked pillar of a good life.
+My own experience with insomnia began as a new parent, when I found myself struggling through daily work due to repeated nights of being pulled out of bed by a crying infant.
 As the kids grew up the nightly demands abated, but I was left with chronic amnesia that didn't go away.
 Over time, I found ways to adjust, from relaxation techniques to simple products like a good white noise machine.
-One of the best aids to getting enough sleep is an affordable, common-sense bit of household technology -- . a sleep bulb
+In addition to this excellent gadget, I also discovered the effectiveness of . a high-quality sleep bulb

-For such a small, affordable little gadget, sleep bulbs have had a major impact on my life.
-Being able to "bring the sunset inside" and have it start at any time I decide has allowed me to fall asleep more easily.
+For such a small, affordable little gadget, sleep bulbs can have a major impact on quality of life.
+Being able to "bring the sunset inside" and have it start at any time you decide allows you to fall asleep more easily.
 Sleeping is essential to virtually every aspect of health and happiness, and paying attention to the lighting in the room when you go to bed is surprisingly important.
 The difference in how you feel is amazing, but even more important is the difference sleep makes in your ability to function.